DataTableV2

 child.
 This component takes a function that

-receives the current row’s data as its parameter.
-This allows you to access and
+tables layout as its parameters.
+This allows you to access and manipulate the

 Configure column visibility